leonardoosouza1/BombAutoCilcker/README.md

 I'm finishing my course at the university, after completion I will dedicate myself to the project, but for now, I'm bringing small improvements

+### new features

+add new form of login, using metamask and username and password. you need to add your credentials in config.yaml file